 With a wedding photographer you get what you pay for.
 A professional wedding photographer will not be charging under £1000, a good one will be charging closer to £2000.
 Photographers will often have different packages to suit your needs.
 All photographers should provide a set of digital images as standard.
 Prints, frames and albums can often be an additional, but worthwhile, cost.
 Good photography is not completed until it is printed.
 Expect the cost of a package to vary with which portion of the day you want them to shoot.

 This may initially seem like a lot but a photographers job is not over when your day finishes.
 The post-processing, editing and arranging of your photos takes a significant amount of time.
 Usually another two days labour.
 When you break this down and bear in mind the seasonal nature of weddings, the life of a wedding photographer is not a lavish one.

 4. Find the style that you love.

 Photography is an art.
 This means photographers have different styles.
+Do you want a modern documentary style of wedding photography or more traditional staged photographs?
+Some photographers will demand a significant portion of time from your day whilst other will let the day flow and capture the magical moments.
 Do your research and find the one that is right for you.

 5. Let your expectations be known.